Adding an Event

 • Name of the department making the announcement/event

-• Body block: Announcement or event copy/text goes here.
+• Body block: Event copy/text goes here.
 Any photos, graphics, and links belong in this block.

-• Audiences: Choose the target audience for the announcement or event.
+• Audiences: Choose the target audience for the event.
 Always include faculty and staff in this area to make sure your information appears in WPI Today.

-• For events, be sure to include date, time, place, any registration information, and the organizer’s contact information for questions and accessibility needs.
+• Be sure to include date, time, place, any registration information, and the organizer’s contact information for questions and accessibility needs.